JMWebDevelopment/videoplace/readme.txt

 - Copy the video link and place it anywhere in the story (although putting at the top is the easiest).
 - Give the post an excerpt.
 If you don't see the excerpt box below the post editor, go to 'Screen Options' and make sure 'Excerpt' is selected.
 Make sure it's around 150 to 200 characters.
 - Put some tags on the post.
 This helps when finding related videos.
+- If you want to show a photo over top of the video when the page loads, add a featured image to the post.
+The image will go away when the user clicks on it.
 - Because the video shows up instead of a featured photo, you don't have to worry about adding one to the post.

 = Set Up a Child Theme =